Riesz summability on boundary lines of holomorphic functions generated by Dirichlet series: Convolution with weighted horizontal limits

-The following convolution formula for functions $f\in H^{\lambda}_{\infty,\ell}[\re > 0]$ is important for the forthcoming sections.
-In fact, it is the central tool to establish a Perron-type representation of Riesz means in terms of the horizontal limit functions $f^{\ast}$ of $f$ (see Theorem \ref{rasmus}).
+For functions $f\in H^{\lambda}_{\infty,\ell}[\re > 0]$ the following convolution formula in Theorem \ref{convolution1} is crucial for the forthcoming sections.
+In fact, it is the central tool to establish a Perron-type representation of Riesz means in terms of the horizontal limit functions $f^{\ast}$ of $f$ (Theorem \ref{rasmus}).
+Therefore, we recall that for $u>0$ the classical Poisson kernel $P_{u}$ is given by